lkacoy/webdev-cs5610-project-angular/README.md

 ## Deployment instance
 The code is deployed on Heroku using `npm start` which contains a script to start a Node.js server.

+## Wiki
+A wiki detailing additional information about this project is located in the Node.js repository [here](https://github.com/lkacoy/webdev-cs5610-project/wiki).